emmy-1/subscriber_cancellations/README.md

 ### Key Functionalities

 1. **Environment Setup**
    - Loads environment variables from a `.env` file using the `dotenv` library.
    - Sets the working directory based on the `WORKING_DIR` environment variable.
    - Retrieves the Azure storage account key from environment variables for potential use in data storage.

 ### Instructions

 1. **WORKING_DIR**: Replace `/path/to/your/working/directory` with the actual path where your project files are located.
 For example:
    ```
    WORKING_DIR=/Workspace/Users/your_email@example.com/subscriber_cancellations/Database/dev/
    ```
+   **Important**: To access the data, you will need to change the directory to where the `cademycode.db` file is located.
+In my case, I created a `.env` file and added the directory of where the file is located.

 2. **AZURE_STORAGE_ACCOUNT_KEY**: Replace `your_azure_storage_account_key` with your actual Azure Storage Account Key.
 Ensure that this key is kept confidential and not shared publicly.